KumoCorp/kumomta/docs/guide/subs/your_first_email.md

 ## Telnet method for SMTP

-Start a telnet session with ```telnet localhost 2025``` Then replace youremail@address.com with your actual email address.
+Start a telnet session with `telnet localhost 2025` Then replace `youremail@example.com` with your actual email address.
 Copy the entire thing and paste it into the telnet session in your console.

 ```
 ehlo moto
-mail from:youremail@address.com
+mail from:youremail@example.com
-rcpt to:youremail@address.com
+rcpt to:youremail@example.com
 DATA
-from:youremail@address.com
+from:youremail@example.com
-to:youremail@address.com
+to:youremail@example.com
 subject: My First Email

 Hey, this is my first email!